- When should I apply to PCC?

 Applicants for admission to PCC must have earned a high school diploma or must have passed the GED.

-A satisfactory academic background includes a high school GPA of 2.00 or GED and an ACT composite score of 18 or SAT composite score of 940.
+A satisfactory academic background includes a high school GPA of 2.00 or GED and an ACT composite score of 18 or SAT total score of 940.
 An applicant who falls below either of these standards may be considered for provisional acceptance by the Admissions Committee.

 Homeschool-graduate applicants need to meet the above SAT/ACT requirement, but a GED or high school diploma is not required.